zilexa/Homeserver/docker/HOST/README.md

 # Backup & Maintenance guide
 ### Prequisities
-All prequisities have been taken care of by the script from [Step 1:Filesystem](https://github.com/zilexa/Homeserver#step-1-filesystem): snapraid, snapraid-btrfs (requires snapper), nocache and btrbk should be installed.
-Also the default config of snapper `/etc/snapper/config-template/default` and the snapraid config `etc/snapraid.conf` have been replaced with slightly modified versions, to save you some time and prevent you from hitting walls.\
+All prequisities have been taken care of by the script from [Step 3:Prepare Server & Docker](https://github.com/zilexa/Homeserver/blob/master/prepare-server-docker.sh).\
+- This script installed the tools (btrbk for backups, snapraid/snapraid-btrfs/snapraid-btrf-runner for backups and additional tools) but more importantly also added configuration files (based on the tools default example) that are almost ready to use.
+The script downloaded them from this folder to your `$HOME/docker/HOST/` folder.
+- By storing these files outside of your OS system dir (`etc/system`) you have your entire configuration independent of OS and backupped as a whole (`HOME/docker`).
+The files are symlinked into the system folder.

 _All you have to do:_
-- If you haven't executed that script, [open the script](https://github.com/zilexa/Homeserver/blob/master/filesystem/setup-storage.sh) and execute the commands to install the required tools and obtain the config files.
+- If you haven't executed that script, [open the script](https://github.com/zilexa/Homeserver/blob/master/prepare-server-docker.sh) and execute the commands to install the required tools and obtain the config files, or go back and perform [step 3](https://github.com/zilexa/Homeserver/blob/master/prepare-server-docker.sh)](https://github.com/zilexa/Homeserver/blob/master/prepare-server-docker.sh) first.

 ## Snapraid setup
 #### Step 1: Create snapper config files